JeffCohen/workbook/books/kiei925/appendix/assignments/7-imdb.md

 Maximum possible: 30 points

-* 6 points for showing "Other movies by this director" on a movie's details page
+* 6 points for showing "Other movies by this director" on the movie's details page
 * 2 points for seeing a list of directors
 * 4 points for a director's details page that includes their filmography
 * 2 points for adding a director